Mikejo5000/vsts-docs-pr/docs/pipelines/agents/_shared/v2/prepare-permissions.md

 ::: moniker-end

-::: moniker range="tfs-2017"
+::: moniker range="<= tfs-2017"

-#### Authenticate as a Windows user (TFS 2017)
+#### Authenticate as a Windows user (TFS 2015/2017)

 As an alternative, on TFS 2017, you can use either a domain user or a local Windows user on each of your TFS application tiers.

-::: moniker-end

-::: moniker range="tfs-2015"

-(Applies only to macOS and Linux.)
-We recommend that you create a local Windows user on each of your TFS application tiers and dedicate that user for the purpose of deploying build agents.
+On TFS 2015, for macOS and Linux only, we recommend that you create a local Windows user on each of your TFS application tiers and dedicate that user for the purpose of deploying build agents.

 ::: moniker-end